 - Keep regular control of your blood sugar.
 About 50% of people with Diabetes will develop kidney damage.
 Make sure you are doing all you can to stay in control!

-- Eat healthy and keep your weight in check.
+- Eat healthily and keep your weight in check.
 Making good food choices will go hand in hand with staying active to reduce weight and encourage good health.

 - Water, water, water!
 Keeping hydrated is good for your skin as well as your kidneys.
 Staying hydrated flushes the toxins out of the kidneys and reduces the chance of kidney stones.